Overlay

 A key element to facilitating design and developer collaboration is reshaping the reviewing process.
 The traditional way is to do a bunch of design work upfront, get client approval, polish the entire project, and hand it off to a developer completely “designed.”
 This often results in quite a few design decisions being compromised because of poor documentation, developer interpretation, or non-feasibility.

-The new way of doing things is beyond agile—it’s actual collaboration.
+The new way of doing things is beyond agile—its actual collaboration.

 Collaborate